Polish History, Family Crest & Coats of Arms

 Circa 1230, Murial de Polloc, a daughter of Peter, gifted her land of Inuerorkel and all its pertinents for the benefit of the hospital erected beside the bridge of Spey for the reception of travelers.
 Continuing this pattern of generosity, Robert de Pollok granted to the monastery of Paisley, during the reign of Alexander II, alms of twelve pennies a year from the rents he earned from his lands.
 Other important Pollocks include John Pollok who was both steward of the Abbey of Arbroath and sheriff of Forfar.

 Early History of the Polish family

-Another 300 words (21 lines of text) covering the years 1234, 1272, 1590, 1603, and 1827 are included under the topic Early Polish History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Polish research.
+Another 220 words (16 lines of text) covering the years 1234, 1272, 1590, 1603, 1827, 1660 and are included under the topic Early Polish History in all our PDF Extended History products and printed products wherever possible.

 Polish Spelling Variations